 Capitalize on demand for online ordering

-Virtual restaurants are the best way for an existing restaurant (one that has a physical location) to explore meal delivery, take-away and order ahead.
+Virtual restaurants are the best way for an existing restaurant (one that has a physical location) to explore meal delivery, takeout and online ordering.
 No need to rent out a ghost kitchen, you already have everything you need to prep orders from your restaurant’s kitchen.

 Ownership of the customer experience